 In Chapter 4, we study the segmentation problem.
 Segmentation is among the most fundamental problems in speech and signal processing.
 In this section, an approach for automatically segmenting speech utterances will be proposed.
 Despite its importance, a segmentation algorithm by itself is not extremely useful.
 Hence, in this section we also propose to apply the nonparametric Bayesian approach to segment and cluster speech utterances in order to automatically discover acoustic sub-word units.
-This could replace more traditionally used units like phonemes.
+This could replace more traditionally used sub-word units such as context–dependent phones.
 Finally, we propose a method to generate a lexicon to map words into these sub-word units.

 In Chapter 5, we turn our attention to the problem of nonparametric Bayesian modeling of individual sub-word units.
-This problem is traditionally tackled using left-to-right HMMs with a fixed number of states and with a predetermined number of Gaussians per state in a state of the art speech recognizer.
+This problem is traditionally approached in a state of the art speech recognizer using left-to-right HMMs with a fixed number of states and a predetermined number of Gaussians per state (ref, XXXX).
 In this section we propose a new topologically constrained HDP-HMM, which we call left-to-right HDP-HMM with HDP emissions, and its corresponding inference algorithm.
 The proposed model will learn both the number of states and number of mixtures automatically from the data.

 Finally in Chapter 6, we present an approach for training a complete speech recognizer within the nonparametric Bayesian framework.
 This approach will use the left-to-right HDP-HMMs to model each individual sub-word unit.
 Moreover, it can be used to train continuous speech recognizers using only utterance level transcriptions.
 We also introduce a data-driven nonparametric Bayesian approach to replace phonetic trees for state tying.
 In Chapter 7, the research plan will be proposed and in Chapter 8 some conclusions and future directions will be discussed.